Endear

 Customer shopping on Black Friday

-The winter shopping season is just beginning, and the savviest retail brands are already leveraging their customer data to continue to boost their sales, and making smart moves to take advantage of their increased business.
+The savviest retail brands are already leveraging their customer data to continue to boost their sales, and making smart moves to take advantage of their increased business.
 And with shoppers willing to travel into stores more than in the past few seasons, there’s a lot of work to be done to elevate the shopping experience to earn more repeat business.

-Ready to get to work?
-Finish that last mush bowl of Thanksgiving leftovers and let’s dive into the four things your retail brand should do right after Black Friday 2022.
+So put off binging those Hallmark movies for just a few more weeks and let’s dive into the four things your retail brand should do right after Black Friday 2024.

 1. Make New Customer Data Actionable